Joel Chimelis: Early career

-Replacement player controversy
+Replacement player and phantom ballplayer

 While major league players were on strike during spring training in 1995, Chimelis agreed to take the field as part of the San Francisco Giants' replacement team.
-Once the strike ended, Chimelis headed to the Giants' Triple-A Phoenix minor league club.
+Once the strike ended, Chimelis went to Triple-A Phoenix minor league club.

 On June 4, 1995, the Giants called up Chimelis to their major league roster to replace the injured infielder Matt Williams, who had broken a bone in his foot.
-Although several other major league teams had called up former replacement players, the Giants hadn't done so yet, and its players grumbled about the idea of welcoming a strikebreaker on the team.
-As a result, Chimelis, who had been hitting .294 at Phoenix, immediately was treated as an outcast by Giants players, who held a players-only meeting at which they excluded Chimelis.
-"I never associated with a replacement player, and I wasn't about to now", Giants first baseman Mark Carreon told the San Francisco Chronicle in an article that appeared on June 6, 1995.
+Although several other major league teams had called up former replacement players, the Giants hadn't done so yet, and San Francisco players grumbled about the idea of welcoming a strikebreaker on the team.
+As a result, Chimelis, who had been hitting .294 at Phoenix, was treated as an outcast by Giants players, who held a players-only meeting at which they excluded Chimelis.
+"I never associated with a replacement player, and I wasn't about to now", Giants first baseman Mark Carreon told the San Francisco Chronicle.
 "A lot of us for eight months made sacrifices.
-I'm sure he's a great guy (Chimelis), but we stood for something."
+I'm sure [Chimelis]'s a great guy, but we stood for something."

-After a threat of player revolt, the Giants sent Chimelis back down to the minor leagues just two days later, on June 6, 1995, without Chimelis ever having appeared in a major league game.
-"They told me they would get me a flight out the next morning", Chimelis told the Daily Press (Virginia) in an article that was published on August 13, 1996.
+After a threat of player revolt, the Giants sent Chimelis back down to the minor leagues just two days later, on June 6, without Chimelis ever having appeared in a major league game, making him a phantom ballplayer.
+"They told me they would get me a flight out the next morning", Chimelis told the Daily Press (Virginia) in August 1996.
 "But I said, 'The hell with that.
 I'll go right now.'
 Why stay when you aren't happy and you aren't wanted?
 It's hard not to be angry, but there are two ways you can react to that anger.
 You can cry about it and dig yourself a hole, or you can build from it.
 All I did was try to support my family.
 Now I'm just trying to play baseball and do my job."
-Chimelis was never called back up to the major leagues again, and finished his season in Phoenix.
-He was released by the Giants during the first week of September in 1995.
+Chimelis was never called back up to the major leagues again and finished his season in Phoenix.
+He was released by the Giants in early September 1995.